Jabb0/FastFlow3D/README.md

 - Some rare moving objects do not have bounding boxes and are belonging to the "background" class without movement.
 This needs to be overcome.

 ## Metrics
-- Common metrics are L2 error of the pointswise flow as the label is a 3D vector.
+- Common metrics are L2 error of the point wise flow as the label is a 3D vector.
 - Points with L2 error below a given threshold.
 - Metrics per object class as they have inherently different characteristics
 - Binary moving/not-moving classification based on a movement threshold.
 Threshold of 0.5 m/s is selected but not defined easily.
 Use standard binary classification metrics.